SCLW/Circuitry-Based-Sound/readme.md

-"Circuitry-Based Sound" is an artistic workshop at the intersection of electronic music, sound art, and performance.
-The course provides hands-on skills for building custom musical circuits and modifying existing audio hardware.
-Participants gain practical knowledge of electronics for sound creation, noise making, and music interaction.
-The workshop covers soldering, assembling circuits on breadboards and perfboards, and explores applications in audio composition, structured improvisation, live performance, and sound art.
+"Circuitry-Based Sound" is an artistic workshop at the intersection of electronic music, sound art, and performance, exploring the low-threshold use of analog sound technologies in structured improvisation, experimental music, and live electronics.
+The course provides hands-on skills for building custom musical circuits and modifying existing audio hardware, offering practical knowledge of electronics for sound creation and DIY instrument design.

-A major focus is on hardware prototyping, including testing and fault finding, with an emphasis on designing electronic instruments, interfacing transducers, and developing alternative controllers.
-The artistic and practical use of the circuits is also explored and discussed.
+The workshop covers basic electronics, soldering, and assembling circuits on breadboards and perfboards, as well as their applications in audio composition and installation art.
+A major focus is on hardware prototyping, including testing, fault finding, and designing electronic instruments, with an emphasis on musical interaction through experimental interfaces and haptic controllers.

+Beyond the technical aspects, the project explores the performative and aesthetic potential of self-built audio circuits, enabling collaborative music-making in concert settings.

-Below is a documentation of the workshop's study materials and findings.
+Below is a documentation of the workshop’s study materials and findings.

 <br>
 <br>
 <br>